-Vaishnavism was adopted by the Malla Raj and his feudatories of Bankura, Jhargram (Midnapore) and Purulia.
-Padavali began to spread among the tribal people and they were influenced by their ideas and musical qualities composed a new class of lyric songs in Bengali named jhumur on the basis of their own music, dance and song.
-Soon it became a class by itself, folk and un-orthodox in character.
+Vaishnavism was adopted by the Malla Raj and his feudatories of Bankura, Jhargram, Midnapore and Purulia.
+Since then, Padavali began to spread among the tribal people and they were influenced by their ideas and musical qualities.
+Then they composed a new class of lyric songs in Bengalinamed Jhumur on the basis of their own music, dance and song.
+Soon it became a class by itself, which was folk and un-orthodox in character.

 Jhumur is also sung in the course of a solo dance performed by a class of professional dancing girls known as nachni or Khemti.
 Such songs are also based on the divine love of Radha and Krishna and the sublime character of the theme is maintained.

 Composers of Jhumur Songs

 The Jhumur songs are composed by the members of the scheduled tribes and scheduled castes and at times by Hindus also.
 Most of the songs are still composed on the love episode of Radha and Krishna.
 A spirit of sublimity of divine love is maintained in most of the songs composed, though they represent a form of folk-songs of Bengal.

 Jhumur Songs in Vaishvava Pada